Dry Eye Treatment in Creve Coeur, MO

 • Systemic disease.
 Diabetes, rheumatoid arthritis, Sjogren’s syndrome, systemic lupus erythematous, and thyroid eye disease can all lead to dry eye.

 • Medications.
-Some high blood pressure medications, antidepressants, antihistamines and decongestants, diuretics, cholesterol lowering drugs, oral contraceptives, pain relievers, dermatological medications (Accutane), antipsychotic medications, and gastrointestinal medications.
+Some high blood pressure medications, antidepressants, antihistamines and decongestants, diuretics, cholesterol-lowering drugs, oral contraceptives, pain relievers, dermatological medications (Accutane), antipsychotic medications, and gastrointestinal medications.

 • Environmental conditions.
-Dry or dusty environments, smoke filled environments, high altitudes, windy conditions, and hot conditions along with ceiling fans and dehumidifiers can all make your symptoms worse.
+Dry or dusty environments, smoke-filled environments, high altitudes, windy conditions, and hot conditions, along with ceiling fans and dehumidifiers, can all make your symptoms worse.

 • Contact lens wear.
 Contacts often need more lubrication and moisture to carry oxygen to your cornea.